mattduffield/frontendcreator/docs/basics/navigation-menu/readme.md

 The following is a screen shot after the **Projects** menu has been clicked:
   ![Entry 3][3]

-Projects will only appear after you have created your first project or cloned one from the **Market Place**.
+Projects will only appear after you have created your first project or cloned one using the New Project dialog.
 You can load already created projects by clicking on the load folder icon.
+You can also create new projects by clicking on the new project icon.
 You can create as many projects as you like.
 Projects will appear in a tree structure.
 Projects can have as many files and folders as you desire.
 You will see the **Navigation Panel** directly to the right of the **Navigation Menu**:

   ![Entry 4][4]

+You can have as many projects open as you like.

 ## Entities
 The following is a screen shot after the **Entities** menu has been clicked:
   ![Entry 5][5]

 The Entities screen is where you define entity schema.
-This is used primarily in the desinger when you want to create data forms quickly.
+This is used primarily in the designer when you want to create data forms quickly.
 Entities currently supports generating the following types:

 Type | Description
 ---- | -----------